Chart Color Schemes

 Picnic Point is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Picnic Point's dwellings, as per the latest Census, were 75.5% houses and 24.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 61.5% houses and 38.4% other dwellings.
-Home ownership in Picnic Point stood at 40.7%, with mortgaged dwellings at 44.1% and rented ones at 15.2%.
-The median monthly mortgage repayment was $2,817, higher than Sydney metro's $2,240.
+Picnic Point's dwelling structures, as per the latest Census, were 75.5% houses and 24.4% other dwellings.
+In comparison, Sydney metro had 61.5% houses and 38.4% other dwellings.
+Home ownership in Picnic Point was 40.7%, with mortgaged dwellings at 44.1% and rented ones at 15.2%.
+The median monthly mortgage repayment was $2,817, exceeding Sydney metro's average of $2,240.
 Median weekly rent in Picnic Point was $580, compared to Sydney metro's $425.
-Nationally, Picmic Point's mortgage repayments were significantly higher at $2,817 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Picmic Point's mortgage repayments were higher at $2,817 than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing